-- Targeted to individuals and/or families with a history of homelessness (as defined in this Plan), and - At least one person in the household has a disabling condition (including if a child has a disabling condition), and - Housing units are designed to allow the tenant(s) to live independently (i.e., full private kitchen and bath facilities), and - Rents are affordable to households at $\leq 30\%$ of area median income, and - Supportive services are designed to increase rates of housing stability and retention, and - Tenants have leases and participation in supportive services is not a condition of tenancy.
+- Targeted to individuals and/or families with a history of homelessness (as defined in this Plan), and - At least one person in the household has a disabling condition (including if a child has a disabling condition), and - Housing units are designed to allow the tenant(s) to live independently (i.e., full private kitchen and bath facilities), and f.
+PROJECTS of 24 or FEWER UNITS | 4 Fixed Points

+- Rents are affordable to households at $\leq 30\%$ of area median income, and - Supportive services are designed to increase rates of housing stability and retention, and - Tenants have leases and participation in supportive services is not a condition of tenancy.